mattmc3/zsh_unplugged/README.md

 alternative that is likely faster than most everything else out there.

 What this does is simply clones a Zsh plugin's git repository, and then examines that repo for an appropriate .zsh file to use as an init script.
-We then symlink an plugin init file if one doesn't exist, which allows us to get the performance advantage of static sourcing rather than searching for which plugin files to load every time we open a new terminal.
+We then find and symlink the plugin's init file if necessary, which allows us to get the performance advantage of static sourcing rather than searching for which plugin files to load every time we open a new terminal.